 - Fallout 3

-- Werner: Cut for failing the heinous standard.
+- Wernher: Cut for failing the heinous standard.
 The idea that he would kill a baby is purely conjecture lacking in-game evidence.

 - Fallout: New Vegas